 (b) Protests in regard to all Championship ties must be made to the Honorary Competitions Secretary within three (3) days, Saturday and Sunday excepted, from the time they said tie was or should have been played.

 (c) Protests in regard to Cup matches must be made to the Honorary League Secretary within three (3) days, Saturday and Sunday excepted, from the time said match was or should have been played.

 (d) All protests must be made in writing.

 Matches may be postponed under the following circumstances:

 (a) When one or both teams are engaged in the IBA Senior, Intermediate or Junior Cups.
 In the event of either team being engaged in an IBA Cup Final the relevant Club(s) may postpone League matches for any of its teams due to be played on that day; or

 (b) When the green used by the home team is being used by the Association; or Irish Bowling Association; or

-(c) When either team has one or more players and/or officials engaged in an Inter-Association or International series on the date the match was to be played; or
+(c) When either team has three (3) or more players and/or officials engaged in an Inter-Association or International series on the date the match was to be played; or

-(d) When either team has one or more players and/or officials engaged in the playing of the National Championships or the Semi-finals and Finals of the Association’s Championships.
+(d) When either team has three (3) or more players and/or officials engaged in the playing of the National Championships or the Semi-finals and Finals of the Association’s Championships.

 In (c) or (d) above, an official is defined as IBA President, NIBA President, NIBA Honorary General Secretary, NIBA Honorary Treasurer, NIBA Competitions Secretary ((d) only), IBA and/or NIBA Selector ((c) only), or an officially appointed Umpire.
 An official who has retired from playing or who does not normally play on a Club’s team cannot be used to postpone a game under this clause.